Safety Supervisor, Safety Officer

 • This ensures that the system or equipment cannot be accidentally activated or energized while maintenance or repair work is being carried ...read more

-Q2.
-What are safety do you see at site?
+Q. What safety hazards do you see at the site?

 Ans.